jpbarahona/ccientifica/Brent/README.md

 # Nonlinear function - Brent

+His code can be found in main.cc.

+What need to do for run program?

-His code can be found in main.cc and writting command make on terminal to have a .exe for then to run the program.
+In command-line, writting make to in order to have a file called Brent that is the executable and then next one run the program.